How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 In other words: If you’re teaching algebra and your students don’t care about it you have to advertise it.

-If people are already wildly interested in what you got to teach, you’re lucky.
+If people are already wildly interested in what you’ve got to teach, you’re lucky.

-And, since you’re an awesome teacher you know that bending the truth won’t help.
-Empty promises and approaches like 100% money back guarantee won’t cut it.
-You have to actually make them feel the value!
+Since you’re an awesome teacher you know that bending the truth won’t help.
+You have to actually make potential students feel the value!

 This is why immediately after having set up your homepage you should start a blog!
 Get accustomed to posting consistently (hard at first, easier later) and try to let people see the value that you (hopefully) perceive in what you do.

-Sometimes I wish that my high school teachers would have had to do this as part of their training.
-Because when you start to write a blog about what you do you start to think differently about it.
+Sometimes I wish that my high school teachers would have had to do this as part of their training, because it helps to reflect back to you what you’re doing.

 - “What is it that I have to give?”